Research Integrity at Queen Mary

 What is the UK Research Integrity Office?

 Queen Mary has subscribed to the UK Research Integrity Office (UKRIO) since 2016.
-The UKRIO is an independent advisory body, offering support to the public, researchers, and organisations to further good research practice.
+The UKRIO is an independent advisory body that supports the public, researchers, and organisations in furthering good research practice.
 A registered charity, it was created in response to longstanding and growing concerns about the reliability of research.

 UKRIO is the UK’s most experienced research integrity organisation.
 Since 2006, it has provided independent and expert support across all disciplines of research, from the arts and humanities to the life sciences.
 It works to enhance good research practice, address mistakes, questionable practices and fraud, and improve the culture and systems of UK research.